-The effect of removing these outliers is that the coefficients for all predictors have moved toward the null (ie either smaller positive or negative values).
-This suggests that the model based on the full dataset might provide slightly 'liberal' estimates of the effects of these predictors, but it should be noted that deleting these observations also increases the SEs.
-Removal of these observations also raises the P-value of the Hosmer-Lemeshow goodness-of-fit $\chi^2$ to 0.093.
-However, there is no justification for removing these observations, so the full model should be used.
+The effect of removing this outlier is that the coefficients for all 4 predictors have moved away from the null (ie either larger positive or negative values).
+This suggests that the model based on the full dataset might provide slightly conservative estimates of the effects of these predictors, but it should be noted that deleting this observation also increases the SEs.
+However, there is no justification for removing this observation, so the full model should be used).